shubhankar-mohan/kira/README.md

-# 🏪 KiranaClub Task Manager
+# 🏪 Kira Task Manager

-A comprehensive task management system built specifically for KiranaClub with advanced Slack integration, sprint management, and team collaboration features.
+A comprehensive task management system with advanced Slack integration, sprint management, and team collaboration features.
 Transform your development workflow with intelligent automation and real-time synchronization.

 ## 🎯 What is Kira?